mrcnski/believeobey.live/_posts/2025-05-17-speculation-terre-de-iesso.md

 text="But you said in your heart, ‘I will ascend to heaven; I will raise my throne above the stars of God, And I will sit on the mount of assembly In the [sides] of the north." verse="Isaiah 14:13" version="NASB1995"
 %}

+{% include verse.html
+text="Out of the north comes golden splendor.
+With God is awesome majesty." verse="Job 37:22"
+%}

 Going back to Enoch: